 What Is The Sporting Group?

-Sporting dogs are affable and highly trainable, and the group includes the most common dog breeds owned by families in the United States.
+Sporting dogs are affable and highly trainable, and the group includes the most common dog breeds that live with families in the United States.
 Because of this, they are also favored for their ability to train and work as service dogs.
 Their companionable natures make them ideal for families with children.

 On top of the many personality characteristics that make these breeds ideal for their intended tasks, many of the breeds in this group have special water-resistant coats and webbed feet that make them suited for chasing, springing, and retrieving game for hunters.

 Is A Sporting Group Dog Right For You?

 Because of their close working relationship with humans, sporting dogs are ideal for just about anyone.
 Like all dogs bred for specific purposes, dogs from the sporting group require vigorous and regular exercise.
 So make sure you’ll be able to keep up with your furry friend!

-Since dogs of this group also come in multiple shapes and sizes, it’s very likely that you’ll find just the friend you’re looking for in this incredibly popular canine group.
+Since sporting dogs also come in multiple shapes and sizes, it’s very likely that you’ll find just the friend you’re looking for in this incredibly popular canine group.
 You can search for adoptable dogs of any breed in your zip code on DogTime’s adoption page.

 Do you have a dog who belongs in the Sporting Group?
 What do you love most about these dogs?
 Let us know how in the comments below!